tiepdotme/redant-home/services/right-tech-stack-for-me.md

 title: Understanding your technical options
 subtitle_1: You might be feeling a bit overwhelmed with all the different technologies and approaches available.
-What’s the best way to evaluate the right path for your idea or product?\n Give us your quick pitch, explain the problem you’re solving.
+What’s the best way to evaluate the right path for your idea or product?
+Give us your quick pitch, explain the problem you’re solving.
 And we’ll quickly map out how we think you should approach the technical side of things.
   Gotchas, options and technology stacks.
 subtitle_2: 'With over 20 years of building custom, high-traffic websites we can help you evaluate your options. '
 cta_button_title: Book your free initial consult